 Most personal injury claims are settled with insurance companies before trial.
 Insurance adjusters usually base pain and suffering calculations on computer programs like Colossus.
 These programs ask a series of questions related to the claim, including details about medical treatment, degree of impairment, geographic location of the injury, and even the plaintiff’s attorney’s history of taking claims all the way to trial.
 It is important that you choose an attorney who understands the factors that these programs take into account – without a strong advocate on your side, the insurance adjuster may want to conveniently overlook some key factors when generating a claim value via the program.

-Partner with an attorney who will fight for full compensation
+attorney who will fight for full compensation

 Awards for pain and suffering can vary drastically because they depend on the experience of the person suffering.
 When you have been injured in an accident in New York or New Jersey, put your trust in a personal injury lawyer who understands the system and the stakes.